-We thought it would be fun to include our 2007 Retrospective on the website this year.
+We thought it would be fun to include our 2007 Retrospective on the website.
 This end of the year reflection finds us trying to plan what we’re going to do for the next phase of our lives... because... let’s face it... there’s no way we’re going to “just retire”!

 I'm learning lots about building a website and having fun with it.

 SBI has made it easy for me to build this... maybe this is what we'll do in retirement.